Top 7 Best Sleeping Bags For Dogs 2020

 Quality is what matters most and the RUFFWEAR has it in spades.

-- MADE FOR ADVENTURE: The Highlands Sleeping Bag is a packable, durable sleeping bag for comfort and insulation on the trail.
+- MADE FOR ADVENTURE: The Highlands Bed is a packable, durable dog bed made for comfort and insulation on the trail.
 Don't let the cold keep you and your pup inside!

 - STAY WARM: The lightweight synthetic insulation provides warmth and protection from hard, cold surfaces.
-The side zipper opens the bag wide for easy entry and zips shut to retain heat.
+The Highlands Bed can be used on its own or combined with Ruffwear's Highlands Pad (sold separately) for extra warmth.

 - THE RIGHT FIT: Laid out flat, the Highlands Bed measures 35 x 26 in with a 1 in loft.
 Packed in its stuff sack, it measures 12 x 4 in.
 It weighs 12.7 oz.